apache/couchdb/src/couch_srt/README.md

 ### #rctx.ioq_calls = 0 :: non_neg_integer() | '_',

 A phony metric counting invocations of `ioq:call/3` induced by this context.
-As with `#rctx.docs_written`, we need a proxy metric to reperesent these calls until CSRT context passing is supported so that the `ioq_server` pid and return its own delta back to the worker pid.
+As with `#rctx.docs_written`, we need a proxy metric to represent these calls until CSRT context passing is supported so that the `ioq_server` pid and return its own delta back to the worker pid.